prescottprue/fireadmin/docs/content/guides/initial-setup.md

 ![Running An Action](https://cdn-images-1.medium.com/max/1000/1*N62nuM6LJP-7xTV2oP0F_Q.gif)

-For information on how to creat your own action template, checkout the [custom action template guide](/guides/custom-action-templates)
+For information on how to create your own action template, checkout the [custom action template guide](/guides/custom-action-templates)